State Law Guide · Updated January 2026

 Your Cancellation Rights

-Once you submit a cancellation request, the dealer or administrator has 30 days to process your refund.
+Once you submit your request, the dealer or administrator has 30 days to respond.
 Failure to comply may result in Treble damages (3x) for willful violations.

 Get a Demand Letter That Cites California Law

-Our tool generates a formal f&i product cancellation letter citing CARS Act (California Consumer Financial Protection Law) and state-specific provisions for maximum leverage.
+Our tool generates a formal f&i product cancellation letter citing California Civil Code 1794.41 and state-specific provisions for maximum leverage.

 Legal Demand Letter